davidertl/movietown/README.md

 1. Sign into Tailscale with your own account.
 2. In the Tailscale admin create a “Reusable Auth Key”.
 3. Two options to use the auth key:
-	- Host-based: Install Tailscale on the home server and join using the auth key.
+  - Host-based: Install Tailscale on the host and join using the auth key.
+If you choose this for the cloud server, remove or disable the `tsdproxy` service in `cloud-compose.yaml`.
-	- Container-based: Use `tsdproxy`.
-Set `TAILSCALE_AUTH_KEY` in `.env` and enable the `tsdproxy` service (used this way in the cloud so we can also access via PublicIP:Port).
+  - Container-based (default in cloud-compose): Use `tsdproxy`.
+Set `TAILSCALE_AUTH_KEY` in `.env`.
+This allows access via PublicIP:Port routed through Tailscale.

 ### 5) Prepare the home server (.env)